 Rich Sharp, Ph.D.

-Rich Sharp is the lead software developer at the Natural Capital Project where he develops software to support ecosystem service assessment and planning.
+Rich Sharp leads the software development projects that support ecosystem service assement and planning at the Natural Capital Project.
 Previously he was an assistant professor of computer science at St. Lawrence University and earned his Ph.D. in computer science from The Ohio State University.
 His research interests include developing computational software for natural science applications, high performance computing applications, cloud computing, and scientific visualization.

 Katie Arkema, Ph.D.